Scaling analysis and renormalization group on the mobility edge in the quantum random energy model: Discussion

-The scaling theory of the localization transition in the QREM has been studied in the present work by reconstructing numerically the beta function of spectral observables.
-In the ``natural'' scaling of the disorder variance, which makes the model a mean-field version of MBL models, our analysis confirms the absence of transition at the center of the spectrum and opens two possible scenarios for the approach to the ergodic fixed point: either a one- or a two-parameter scaling.
-On the other hand, at finite energy density a localization transition is described by a two-parameter scaling theory similarly to the Anderson model on expander graphs.
 A transition to a localized phase emerges also at the center of the spectrum if one suitably rescales the variance of the disorder: the transition appears to be described by a two-parameter scaling theory even in this case, with the same critical exponent of the Anderson model on the RRG and possibly of the XXZ spin chain.
 Our results show that the universality class of the localization transition in the QREM is the same of the Anderson model on any random graph and, remarkably, does not change by rescaling the disorder.
 This is a consequence of the fact that the RG is blind to the scaling of the microscopic variables.

 \acknowledgments